thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/organize-start-podcast-series.md

 - Layers and connectivity in a cortical column
 - Sensorimotor learning in the brain
 - Deep learning to TBP thinking
-- Mohamed Sherif: Temporal Memory and Depression https://www.frontiersin.org/journals/psychiatry/articles/10.3389/fpsyt.2023.976921/full
+- Paper reviews, for example - Mohamed Sherif: Temporal Memory and Depression https://www.frontiersin.org/journals/psychiatry/articles/10.3389/fpsyt.2023.976921/full

 ## Interviews